Ex-militant establishes rice farm in Bayelsa - Nigeria Today

 Ex-militant establishes rice farm in Bayelsa

-The ex-militant said the farm received 300 bags of paddies from the Federal Ministry of Agriculture.
+An ex-leader of a militant group, Mr Paul Eris, has established a rice farm at Peremabiri Community in Bayelsa to reduce hunger and curb crime.
+The Nigerian Pilot reports that Eris was formerly known as `Ogunboss’ in the creeks when he was a militant.
+Eris told newsmen during a tour of his farm on Thursday […]

-The post Ex-militant establishes rice farm in Bayelsa appeared first on Premium Times Nigeria.
+The post Ex-militant establishes rice farm in Bayelsa appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG